prowler-cloud/prowler/README.md

 - 7.20  Check if Lambda functions are being recorded by CloudTrail (Not Scored) (Not part of CIS benchmark)
 - 7.21  Check if Redshift cluster has audit logging enabled (Not Scored) (Not part of CIS benchmark)
 - 7.22  Check if API Gateway has logging enabled (Not Scored) (Not part of CIS benchmark)
-- 7.23 [extra723] Check if RDS Snapshots are public (Not Scored) (Not part of CIS benchmark)
+- 7.23  Check if RDS Snapshots are public (Not Scored) (Not part of CIS benchmark)
-- 7.24 [extra724] Check if ACM certificates have Certificate Transparency logging enabled (Not Scored) (Not part of CIS benchmark)
+- 7.24  Check if ACM certificates have Certificate Transparency logging enabled (Not Scored) (Not part of CIS benchmark)
-- 7.25 [extra725] Check if S3 buckets have Object-level logging enabled in CloudTrail (Not Scored) (Not part of CIS benchmark)
+- 7.25  Check if S3 buckets have Object-level logging enabled in CloudTrail (Not Scored) (Not part of CIS benchmark)
+- 7.38  Check if ELBs have logging enabled (Not Scored) (Not part of CIS benchmark)

 The `forensics-ready` group of checks uses existing and extra checks.
 To get a forensics readiness report, run this command: